guiled/LRE/README.md

 - no more value change blocked (sync problems are highly avoided)
 - no more `parseInt()` or number conversions everywhere in your code
 - texts can be automatically translated
-- get rid of all the `update` events
+- get rid of most of the `update` events
 - like with computed values, write how a field is computed instead of writing what a field changes in a sheet
 - Know where an error is in your code
 - specific easy to use custom events for Repeaters